Zhuxy/ankitui.nvim/README.md

 After rating, the current card will be submitted to Anki, and the next card in your session will be displayed.

+### Editing Cards

+- **Initiate Edit**: While viewing the **answer** of a card, press `e` to open the edit interface.
+- **Edit Interface**: This will open multiple floating windows, one for each field of the note.
+The window corresponding to the answer field will be automatically focused.
+- **Save Changes**: In any edit window, press `<leader>s` to save all changes to Anki.
+The edit windows will close, and focus will return to the main review window.
+- **Quit Without Saving**: In any edit window, press `q` to close all edit windows without saving any changes.
+Focus will return to the main review window.

 ### Exiting a Session

 - **Exit Session**: Press `<ESC>` at any time during a review session.
 You will be prompted to confirm if you wish to end the session.